 \section{Introduction}

 Generative adversarial networks (GANs) \citep{Goodfellow2014} comprise a generator and a discriminator network trained adversarially until the generator manages to produce samples realistic enough to fool the discriminator.
-Ever since, GANs have become a popular tool for generative modeling \citep{Hong2019, Gui2021}.
+Since their conception, GANs have become a popular tool for generative modeling \citep{Hong2019, Gui2021}.
+The GAN framework is generally applicable and it is probably best known for its successes in image generation \citep{Reed2016,Mathieu2015,Isola2017,Ledig2017}.

-While the framework is generally applicable, it is probably best known for its successes in image generation \citep{Reed2016,Isola2017,Ledig2017,Mathieu2015}.
 Although GANs have proven powerful, challenges such as mode collapse and non-convergence remain \citep{Saxena2021}.
-In general, the GAN might produce realistic examples, however they may only stem from a limited subspace of the true data distribution, or do not reflect the relative frequencies with which they occur accurately.
-For scientific applications in particular, such as in cosmology \citep{Rodriguez2018, Villaescusa2021} or high-energy physics \citep{Alanazi2020, Paganini2018}, where GANs may serve as surrogate models for expensive but highly accurate numerical simulations, having a good match between the distributions is essential \citep{Kansal2023}.
+It is often the case that the generated samples, while realistic, stem from only a subspace of the true data distribution, or do not reflect the relative frequencies with which they occur accurately.
+For scientific applications in particular, such as in cosmology \citep{Rodriguez2018, Villaescusa2021} or high-energy physics \citep{Paganini2018, Alanazi2020}, where GANs may serve as differentiable surrogate models for expensive but highly accurate numerical simulations, having a good match between the distributions is essential \citep{Kansal2023}.

-It is this latter aspect that we tackle in this work, by matching properties of the generated distribution with those of the real data distribution, with scientific datasets in mind.
-In particular, we consider statistics of the dataset such as the power spectrum, and match the distributions of the individual components.
-We incorporate these requirements in the form of probabilistic constraints, since it is not properties of individual samples that are enforced, but collective characteristics of the dataset.
+It is this latter aspect that we tackle in this work, by matching properties of the generated distribution with those of the real data distribution.
+In particular, we consider statistics of the dataset such as the power spectrum components, and match their distributions.
+We incorporate these requirements in the form of probabilistic constraints since it is not properties of individual samples that are enforced, but collective characteristics of the dataset.
 The approach is chiefly aimed at applications in science, where suitable statistics to be matched can be chosen through domain knowledge.
 The only requirement on the statistics is that they need to be differentiable.